andyneuschatz/go-web/README.md

 	return func(r *web.Ctx) web.ControllerResult {
 		if r.Param("foo") != "bar" { //maximum security
-			return r.DefaultResultProvider().NotAuthorized() //.DefaultResultProvider() is set by `web.ViewProviderAsDefault()` }
+			return r.DefaultResultProvider().NotAuthorized() //.DefaultResultProvider() is set by `web.ViewProviderAsDefault()`
+															 // but also means we could use API or Text or just JSON endpoints with this middleware.
+		}
 		return action(r) //note we call the input action here!
 	}